PiBrewing/craftbeerpi4-documentation/master/examples/example-mqttdeviceferment.md

 - Connectors for the Sensors are recommended.
 - A drip water safe case.
 - Magnetic valves to open and close the cooling loop for the fermenter
-- Heating pad (25 Watts for 20-30 Liter Fermenter is sufficient).
+- Heating pad or cable (25 Watts for 20-30 Liter Fermenter is sufficient).
 This may vary for your fermenters.
 - One Chiller (in my example it is a Lindr AS-40 Glycol which has the advantage that you won't need a bypass valve in case the cooling valves are all closed)
 - Thats about it for the hardware part.